Gypsy-Server/Gypsyv0/README.md

-A simple Network Attached Nas using esp8266 and Sd card
+A simple Network Attached Storage using esp8266 and Sd card